 Jeep®.
 The brand name alone creates so many powerful images in the minds of consumers.
 For some, it's patriotism with its connection to WWII.
 For others, it's of exploration, ruggedness, durability, and just plain fun.

 Few auto manufacturers and their dealer networks enjoy the same brand power that Jeep experiences.
-That's why it was fascinating to hearCNBC's auto industry reporter Phil Lebeau cover Consumer Reports' auto guide a couple of years ago.
-It's an annual ranking of the best and worst of automobile manufacturing brands, based on the predicted reliability and safety of road-tested models.
+That's why it was fascinating to hearCNBC's auto industry reporter, Phil Lebeau, cover Consumer Reports' auto guide a couple of years ago.
+It's an annual ranking of the best and worst automobile manufacturing brands, based on the predicted reliability and safety of road-tested models.
 Of the 30 brands tested, Jeep ended up #29 on the list that year, ending up with a dismal rating of 43 on a scale of 100.

 "This is the most interesting story that I've covered over the last couple of years," Lebeau stated.
 "This brand (Jeep) gets blasted on a regular basis for reliability, but sales continue to go up."

 He pointed out that while not one Jeep product has been recommended by Consumer Reports since 2013, sales continue to "soar".
 I recently checked, and last year alone Jeep sales were up a whopping 29%.

 So if the product is really that bad, why in the world would people continue to buy it?
 Lebeau attributed it to the brand and marketing alone.
 Lebeau says: